A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The savings account provides the funds you use to pay medical expenses that aren’t paid by your HDHP, or — if you don’t need to use it — is an interest-bearing nest egg that grows over time.
 Unlike FSAs, there is no “use it or lose it” rule with HSAs; the money remains in the account and can be used at any time in the future; and it can grow with interest or investment returns, depending on the type of account you set up.

 The HDHP, meanwhile, is your safety net should you need coverage for major medical expenses that exceed the amount of your deductible.
-And as long as your HDHP isn’t grandfathered, it’s also required to cover certain preventive care at no cost to you, regardless of whether you’ve met your deductible.
+And as long as your HDHP isn’t grandfathered, it’s also required to pay for certain preventive care, regardless of whether you’ve met your deductible.

 Sounds too good to be true?
 Well, remember that you’re paying a lower premium for your insurance coverage because it’s a high-deductible plan that doesn’t cover anything other than preventive care before the deductible.
 If you need to see the doctor for anything else, you’ll pay the entire bill (reduced according to the negotiated rates your health plan has with the doctor) if you haven’t yet met your deductible.